 When choosing plants consider asking your local retailer for native species.
 There are many native plants including white water lily, pickerelweed, and marsh marigold, that can add beauty to water gardens without as many risks.
 The State of Michigan has laws restricting and prohibiting the sale of some organisms, including plants and fish in the water garden industry.
 However, it does not include all potentially harmful species.

 Tips to reduce the risk of invasion

 - Give or trade unwanted fish or plants with another water gardener or reach out to a local retailer who may have connections to rescue groups.

-- Contact a veterinarian or pet retailer for guidance on humane disposal of animals.
+- Contact a veterinarian or pet retailer for guidance on the humane disposal of animals.